gnicol/GitSwarm/perforce_swarm/doc-ce/ci/build_artifacts/README.md

 If you need to download the whole archive, there are buttons in various places inside $GitSwarm$ that make that possible.

 1. While on the builds page, you can see the download icon for each build's artifacts archive in the right corner.

 1. While inside a specific build, you are presented with a download button along with the one that browses the archive.

-1. And finally, when browsing and archive you can see the download button at the top right corner.
+1. And finally, when browsing an archive you can see the download button at the top right corner.

 ---